 Capital and Operating Costs

-Micon's QPs estimates of the capital and operating costs are expressed in first quarter 2021 United States dollars, without provision for escalation.
-Where appropriate, an exchange rate of DOP 58/US$ has been applied.
-The expected accuracy of the estimates is ±30%.
+The expected accuracy of the feasibility study capital and operating estimates is ±15%.
+The estimates are expressed in third quarter 2022 United States dollars, without provision for escalation.
+Where appropriate, an exchange rate of DOP 54/US$ has been applied.

 Basis of Evaluation

-Micon's QP has prepared the assessment of the Project on the basis of a discounted cash flow model, from which Net Present Value ("NPV") can be determined.
+Micon prepared its assessment of the Project on the basis of a discounted cash flow model, from which the Internal Rate of Return (IRR) and Net Present Value (NPV) can be determined.
 Assessments of NPV are generally accepted within the mining industry as representing the economic value of a project after allowing for the cost of capital invested.

 Exchange Rate and Inflation

-All results are expressed in United States dollars except where otherwise stated.
-Cost estimates and other inputs to the cash flow model for the Project have been prepared using constant, first quarter 2021 money terms, without provision for escalation or inflation.
+All results are expressed in United States dollars, except where otherwise stated.
+Cost estimates and other inputs to the cash flow model for the Project have been prepared using constant, third quarter 2022 money terms, i.e., without provision for escalation or inflation.